overhide/pay2my.app/howto/README.md

-For back-end verifications of our feature click-throughs, we no have:
+For back-end verifications of our feature click-throughs, we now have:

 ```
 73.     window.addEventListener('pay2myapp-appsell-sku-clicked',(e) => {